 Consider your responsibility for product safety

-- If you import a product from outside the EU, you could be held liable for any harm or loss caused if it is unsafe.
+- If you import a product, you could be held liable for any harm or loss caused if it is unsafe.

 - As part of the supply contract, you may want to ask the supplier to indemnify you against any claim for damages as a result of a faulty product.